supergrayfly/spectrrfi-client/src/guide/guide.md

 ![Accept Sale Offer](./../pics/acceptSaleOffer.webp)

-After confirming, an may need to approve an allowance in order to continue.
+After confirming, you may need to approve an allowance in order to continue.

 After clicking 'Accept Sale Offer':